awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Choose **OK**\.

 1. The Group Policy setting change takes effect after the next Group Policy update for the WorkSpace and after the WorkSpace session is restarted\.
 To apply the Group Policy changes, do one of the following:
-   + Reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
+   + Reboot the WorkSpace \(in the Amazon Workspaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
    + From an administrative command prompt, enter gpupdate /force\.

 ### Enable or Disable Audio\-In Redirection for WSP<a name="gp_audio_in_wsp"></a>

-By default, Amazon WorkSpaces supports redirecting data from a local microphone\.
+By default, Workspaces supports redirecting data from a local microphone\.
 If needed for Windows WorkSpaces, you can use Group Policy settings to disable this feature\.

 **To enable or disable audio\-in redirection for Windows WorkSpaces**

-1. Make sure that the most recent [Amazon WorkSpaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.
+1. Make sure that the most recent [Workspaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.

 1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\)\.